-JOUR 2500 Journalism Newspaper Seminar

-A practicum for students involved in newspaper production.
+JOUR 2500 Journalism Newspaper Seminar 1-0-1 to 2-0-2 A practicum for students involved in newspaper production.
 Content, editing, and production (traditional and electronic) will be addressed.
 In order to register for two hours, students must have already completed one semester of JOUR 2500.
 May be repeated for credit.